One of the Best Sources of Evidence

 StingRays: These are cell-site simulators used by law enforcement to track devices in a given area and are often used to collect information on suspects.

 Cell Phone Location Data Isn’t Just Applicable to Criminal Cases

 While cell phone location data is most often used in criminal cases, it can be important evidence in civil cases as well.
 Here are a few examples where it could be important:

 Employment dispute over wrongful termination where the location of the former employee during working hours could help or hinder their claims.

 Economic or environmental disaster where the location data of employees could have an impact (like this case we covered last week).

 IP theft case involving former employees where location could reveal meetings they had with a competitor before leaving the company (such as this case we covered back in June).

 When looking to protect or comprehensively preserve and collect mobile device data (including location data), it’s important to work with an experienced professional who understands the ins and outs of mobile devices.
+There are many myths associated with mobile discovery, so you may not realize its importance.
 “Location, location, location” isn’t just a concept that applies to real estate property values; it’s also a concept that applies to evidence in criminal AND civil litigation cases today.